petzval/btferret/README.md

 and the sequence of instructions needed to establish connections and exchange data.
 This information is difficult to extract in a coherent form from the Bluetooth specification documents.
-The library functions have a verbose print mode that displays the HCI Bluetooth traffic with details of the packets that are exchanged.

 There are [server code](#5-4-server-code) and [client code](#5-5-client-code) sections that are brief guides to writing code